vincentgoudard/Sagrada/README.md

 ## What??

 Sagrada is a draft Max package performing sample-accurate granular synthesis in a modular way.
+Grains can be triggered both synchronously and asynchronously.
+Each grain can have its own effects and eveloppes (for instance the first "attack" and last "release" grains of a grains stream).

 ## Installation